-What types of color shades are available for Pergo Laminate Wood Flooring?
+What types of edges are available for products within Pergo Laminate Wood Flooring?

 Edge refers to the way the sides of laminate boards are cut.
 The type of edge will impact the look of the grooves between the laminate boards.
 The most common types of edges are beveled, pressed, micro-beveled and square.
 A beveled edge creates a noticeable groove on all sides of the plank, whereas a micro bevel edge, also known as a kissed edge, creates a much more refined groove.
 A pressed bevel surface offers a softer transition between the boards, and lastly, square edges provide the most seamless look between the planks.
 Within Pergo Laminate Wood Flooring, we carry 108 Pressed, 7 Beveled and 1 Square options.
 For more information on laminate flooring, check out Laminate Flooring Types.

 What is the difference between laminate and vinyl flooring?